qingfengxia/System.Half/README.md

 ### Test with dotnet core 3.1

-To generate project each time to fit with dotnet-version `dotnet new classlib --output Half  --force`
-`dotnet build Half  --configuration Release`
+To generate project each time to fit with dotnet-version `dotnet new classlib --output System.Half  --force` `dotnet build System.Half  --configuration Release`
-`dotnet pack Half --configuration Release`

 To target on different dotnet framework, may manually edit Half.Tests.csproj file

-`dotnet build Half.Tests`
-`dotnet test Half.Tests`
+`dotnet build Half.Tests && dotnet test Half.Tests`

 all passed on Ubuntu 20.04

 ### Package and CI

-`dotnet pack  -c Release` will generate the nuget package from  `Half.csproj` file
+`dotnet pack System.Half --configuration Release` will generate the nuget package from  `System.Half.csproj` file